christophgil/ZIPsFS/README.md

     cat ~/test/ZIPsFS/mnt/1.txt@SOURCE.TXT

-If a  remote upstream file system gets frozen, the current file access is blocked.
+If a remote upstream file system stops responding, the current file access is blocked (Unless the options ``WITH_ASYNC_READDIR`` ... are activated).
-This upstream file tree will be avoided to prevent that subsequent file accesses get blocked too.
+After some time, unresponsive upstream file trees will be skipped to prevent that file accesses get blocked.
-Optionally, timeouts can be activated for various file operations for selected upstream file trees to prevent blocking.

 ## ZIPsFS expands ZIP file entries

 By default, ZIP files are displayed as folders with the suffix ``.Content``.
 This behavior can be customized.
-The default configuration includes a few exceptions tailored to specific use cases in Mass Spectrometry Compatibility:
+The default configuration includes a few exceptions tailored to specific use cases in Mass Spectrometry:

-  - For ZIP files whose names start with a year and end with *.d.Zip*, the virtual folder will instead end with *.d*.
+  - For ZIP files whose names end with *.d.Zip*, the virtual folder will  end with *.d*.

-  - Flat File Display: For  Sciex instruments, each mass spectrometry record  is stored in a group of files which are not organized in subfolders.
-When the respective archived ZIP files are virtually expanded, the ZIP entries  of all ZIP files in the folder need to form a flat file list.
+  - Flat File Display: For  Sciex instruments, each mass spectrometry record  is stored in a group of files which are not organized in sub-folders.
+The parent directory of the ZIP files need to  contain the ZIP entries as a flat list.
+This requires that the content of all ZIP files need to be read.
+This is done in the background.
+Consequently, the file listing will not contain the ZIP entries  when requested for the first time.

 ## ZIPsFS Options